Mike McCarthy: 2026

+On January 24, 2026, McCarthy was hired by the Pittsburgh Steelers as the 17th head coach in franchise history, succeeding Mike Tomlin.
+He is only the fourth man to lead the Steelers since 1969.

 Awards

 In 2007, McCarthy was voted the Motorola NFL Coach of the Year after twice receiving Coach of the Week awards.
 He was also named the NFL Alumni's Coach of the Year by a group of former players.

 In 2008, McCarthy received the distinguished service award at the Lee Remmel sports awards banquet in Green Bay.
 McCarthy was selected as National Football Conference (NFC) Assistant Coach of the Year by USA Today in 2000.

 Personal life

 In 1995, McCarthy and his high school sweetheart, Christine, amicably divorced.
 On March 15, 2008, McCarthy married Jessica Kress.
 They have five children between them; two sons from Jessica's previous marriage, a daughter from McCarthy's previous marriage and two daughters together.

 McCarthy and his wife Jessica have a history of giving back to communities and people in need.
 The couple were involved with the Seven Loaves Project in Rwanda.
 They founded the McCarthy Family Foundation, a charitable nonprofit.
 The McCarthy Family Foundation has donated frequently to the American Family Children's Hospital in Madison, Wisconsin.
 McCarthy hosts an annual golf tournament to benefit the hospital, and his foundation's fundraising was integral for the building of the hospital's Surgical Neonatal Intensive Care Unit.
 The Foundation has donated to the MVP Foundation which brings together combat veterans and former professional athletes as they transition to a new life off the field.

 The foundation has also donated $100,000 (which the Green Bay Packers matched) to the Green Bay Police Foundation.
 The funds were used to purchase protective equipment for police officers in the area.
 The money was also spent on outreach programs intended to build community relations, and on bias prevention training for the officers.

-On February 26, 2019, McCarthy verbally confronted three high school basketball referees after his stepson's playoff game, following them toward the locker room.
-He apologized to the school's athletic department the next day.